pnkraemer/probfindiff/README.md

 # pnfindiff: Probabilistic numerical finite differences.

 Traditional finite difference schemes are great, but let's look at the whole picture.
+## Why?
+Because when using traditional finite difference coefficients, one implicitly assumes that the function to-be-differentiated is a polynomial.
+Is your function _really_ a polynomial?
+If not, read on.

 ## Getting started